Battlefield: Bad Company 2: Plot

-The game begins in October 1944, as a group of US commandos infiltrate an Imperial Japanese Navy-controlled island in the Sea of Japan as part of "Operation Aurora."
-They secure a Japanese scientist who was working on a secret scalar weapon, and escape the island on a submarine.
+The game begins in October 1944, as a group of U.S. commandos infiltrate an Imperial Japanese Naval Landing Forces-controlled island in the Sea of Japan as part of "Operation Aurora."
+They secure a Japanese scientist who was working on a secret scalar weapon and escape the island on a submarine.
 However, as foreshadowed by the scientist's warnings, the commandos witness the weapon firing and subsequently perish from the resulting tsunami, sparking a myth within the U.S. Army.

-In the near future, Russia has invaded Europe and Alaska while supporting China's fight in Asia and arming a South American militia.
-Privates Preston Marlowe, Terrence Sweetwater, George Haggard and Sergeant Samuel Redford are fighting in Russia in an attempt to secure a scalar weapon device.
+In the present, Russia has invaded Europe and Alaska while supporting China's fight in Asia and arming a South American militia.
+Privates Preston Marlowe, Terrence Sweetwater, George Haggard, and Sergeant Samuel Redford are fighting in Russia in an attempt to secure a top-secret device, a scalar weapon.
 Despite evading Russian soldiers and completing the mission successfully, the device is discovered to be a fake.
-Impressed with their previous activities, Army General Braidwood has the squad transferred into the Special Activities Division and assigns them a new mission; to contact Agent James Wyatt (called Aguire in-game), much to the disappointment of Redford, who had hoped to retire after the previous mission.
+Impressed with their previous activities, Army General Braidwood has the squad transferred into the Special Activities Division and assigns them a new mission: to contact Agent James Wyatt (called Aguire in-game), much to the disappointment of Redford, who had hoped to retire after the previous mission.

 The squad travels to Bolivia in search of the agent, and after many firefights, they eventually save Aguire.
 He sends them to retrieve his scalar technology intelligence from a French weather satellite that can be controlled from a base in the Andes.
-Sweetwater lands the satellite and the squad successfully thwart a Russian attempt to destroy it.
+Sweetwater lands the satellite, and the squad successfully thwarts a Russian attempt to destroy it.
 Marlowe locates the data server and proceeds to descend the mountain during a blizzard while dodging Russian patrols.
-He survives, and is extracted by the others.
+He survives and is extracted by the others.

-During extraction, Aguire briefs the squad about the man responsible for rebuilding scalar weaponry; Arkady Kirilenko, a Russian Army colonel the squad encountered in Russia.
+During extraction, Aguire briefs the squad about the man responsible for rebuilding scalar weaponry, Arkady Kirilenko, a Russian Army colonel the team encountered in Russia.
 Kirilenko is hoping to use scalar weaponry to disable America's power grid and pave the way for a Russian invasion.
 He is believed to be hiding in Chile.
-The squad head there, aided by US forces, and find Kirilenko, who escapes again.
-Left with only Kirilenko's papers, Sweetwater discovers there is a shipping manifest for an abandoned ship called the Sangre Del Toro.
-Aided by the rest of the squad, Marlowe finds the ship and retrieves a compound essential to the use of the weapon, while also discovering the truth behind Operation Aurora - the US military knew it was a suicide mission, and the operation was planned in order to learn more about the weapon's capabilities.
+The squad heads there, aided by U.S. forces, and finds Kirilenko, who escapes again.
+Left with only Kirilenko's papers, Sweetwater discovers a shipping manifest for an abandoned ship called the Sangre Del Toro.
+Aided by the rest of the squad, Marlowe finds the ship and retrieves a compound essential to the use of the weapon while also discovering the truth behind Operation Aurora - the U.S. military knew it was a suicide mission, and the operation was planned to learn more about the weapon's capabilities.